zackosowski/CSVault/Articles/Pseudocode.md

 #article

 Pseudocode serves as a bridge between the human mind and [[Computers and Computing|computer]] [[algorithms]].
-It's a plain language description of the steps in an algorithm or program, designed to help programmers plan and communicate their ideas before translating them into a specific [[programming language]].
+It's a plain language description of the steps in an algorithm or program, designed to help programmers plan and communicate their ideas before translating them into a specific [[Programming Language]].
 Let's delve into what pseudocode is with a few examples.

 ---
 #### What is Pseudocode?